 Food for Kids Childhood Hunger Programs

-Over one-third, or 15,000, of the Regional Food Bank's emergency food recipients on a weekly basis are children.
+More than one-third of the Regional Food Bank's emergency food recipients on a weekly basis are children.
+In Fiscal Year 2013, more than 20,000 children received in excess of 1.6 million meals through our Food for Kids programs.
 Since there is a critical connection between childhood nutrition and cognitive and physical development, even nutritional deficiencies of a relatively short-term nature negatively impact a child's health, behavior, and the ability to concentrate and perform complex tasks.
 In addition, going without food can cause behavioral and psychological effects such as depression, aggression, anxiety, and poor social skills in children.
 Food is the most essential school supply.
 Hungry children cannot learn.

-The Regional Food Bank serves children directly through three programs in its Childhood Hunger Initiative.
+The Regional Food Bank serves children directly through four programs in its Childhood Hunger Initiative.

 Chronically hungry elementary school children receive a backpack with food over weekends and holidays